JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 Any changes made to authentication in the UI are reflected in the `<[TeamCity Data Directory](teamcity-data-directory.md)>/config/auth-config.xml>` file.
-If using the UI is not possible (for example, you need to change the authentication settings before the server is started), you can configure authentication settings in the &lt;TeamCity data directory&gt;/config/auth-config.xml file on the server machine as follows:
+If using the UI is not possible (for example, you need to change the authentication settings before the server is started), you can configure authentication settings in the `<[TeamCity Data Directory](teamcity-data-directory.md)>/config/auth-config.xml>` file on the server machine as follows:

  1. Add the `<auth-module>` tag inside the `<auth-modules>` tag inside the `<auth-config>` tag.
  2. Specify the type attribute for the newly created `<auth-module>` tag.